alikthename/sotnikdv.github.io/_posts/2015-05-31-who-is-who-in-bigdata.markdown

 ![HDP](/assets/posts/2015-05-31-who-is-who-in-bigdata/hdp.jpg)

-So now it's time to overview most important technologies
+And now let's overview most important technologies

 ### List of Big Data technologies ###

-This is my list of the technologies you should be aware about.
-You may not be familiar with them but you definetly need to be aware about their existence and get basic understanding.
-So, let's start.
+This is my incomplete list of the technologies you should be at least aware about.
+You may not be familiar with them, but you definetly need to be aware about their existence and get basic understanding.

-**NOTE:** Before you'll start screaming "WTF?!", I'd like to say that if you'll scroll down to the next section, **you'll find schema which may be also good starting point**.
+**NOTE:** Before you'll say that this list is unstructured, I'd like to note in the next section **you'll find schema which may be also good starting point**.
 So,

 ![KEEP CALM AND CONTINUE READING](/assets/posts/2015-05-31-who-is-who-in-bigdata/calm-and-read.jpg)